Reno Housing Market: Trends & Prices

 Popular Reno Neighborhoods

-Whether someone wants all the city vibes or is looking to feel more connected with nature, there is probably a neighborhood in Reno that can suit their needs.
+Whether you want all the city vibes or you’re looking to feel more connected with nature, there is probably a neighborhood in Reno that can suit your needs.

-Keep reading for handy fast facts about five popular Reno neighborhoods, including average home prices and how easy it is to navigate each neighborhood.
+Keep reading for handy fast facts about five popular Reno neighborhoods, including average home prices, demographics, and quality of life.

 Downtown

-Whether residents are looking for a condo, apartment, or home, Downtown has every type of housing option available.
+Whether residents are looking for a condo, apartment, or house, Downtown has every type of housing option available.

 Quick Facts